ivankoros/qPCR_preprocess_tkinter/README.md

-# Custom Tkinter qPCR Preprocessor
+# qPCR RadBio Preprocessor

 This Python project is a GUI application built with Custom Tkinter attributes that easy and flexible preprocessing and validation of of raw quantitative chain polymerase (qPCR) data straight from native BioRad software (CFX Maestro).
-Pandas is used as the primary tool for manipulation and and unittests is used for for input and output validation.
+Pandas is used as the primary tool for manipulation and and unit tests is used for for input and output validation.

 ## Key Features